Creation

 The Lord God planted a garden, an earthly paradise in the East, in Eden and there he put the man he had formed and had named Adam.
 A river watering the garden flowed from Eden; from there it was separated into four headwaters.
 The first is the Pishon; it winds through the entire land of Havilah, the name of the second river is the Gihon, the name of the third river is the Tigris; it runs along the east side of Ashur and the fourth river is the Euphrates.

-And the Lord God commanded the man, “You are free to eat from any tree in the garden; but you must not eat from the tree of the knowledge of good and evil, for when you eat from it you will certainly die.”
-God and the man he created and named Adam lived in the Garden of Eden and God had Adam work it and take care of it.
+And the Lord God commanded the man, “You are free to eat from any tree in the garden; but you must not eat from the Tree of the Knowledge of Good and Evil, for when you eat from it *you will certainly die.”

 Genesis 2:18-23